Lake Geneva Area, Switzerland: Our Travel Stylist Reports

 MYOSW – Make Your Own Swiss Watch

 Piquet has recreated a watchmaker’s atelier just off the back of his house.
-Cathedral beamed ceilings, honey-colored wood stairs, fixtures and furniture, watch apparatus, miniature tools, with sun mellowing the whole space, lands you right in the 17th century.
+Cathedral beamed ceilings, honey-colored wood stairs, fixtures, and furniture, watch apparatus, miniature tools, with sun mellowing the whole space, land you right in the 17th century.
 All I needed was a bonnet and apron!

 Psst.
 The Vallée de Joux is a 30-minute winding and climbing bus ride from Lausanne.
 There, fall leaves peacock, cross-country ski trails swath paths, and with milk being a main revenue source in the valley, the Vacherin Mont-d’Or Cheese Museum delights.
 Vacherin season is from September to March.
 Do not miss the gooey goodness of this smelly wonderful cheese…

-As I mentioned earlier, hospitality reins supreme with the Swiss and they’ve got it coming and going.
+As I mentioned earlier, hospitality reigns supreme with the Swiss and they’ve got it coming and going.
 I’d say Swiss International Air Lines is “the only way to fly” but I believe that was some other airline’s tag line.
-On Swiss Air I felt like I had my own little ultra-hip apartment.
-Everything essential was bed/seat side and anything else I needed or wanted was “delivered” including of course, Swiss wine, cheese and chocolate.
+On Swiss Air, I felt like I had my own little ultra-hip apartment.
+Everything essential was bed/seat side and anything else I needed or wanted was “delivered” including, of course, Swiss wine, cheese, and chocolate.

 I did have a really good time both in flight and on the ground.
 The trip was definitely punctuated by wine and cheese, but there was so much to do.
 I only dipped my toe in the lake of activities, venues, events and excursions the Lake Geneva Region has to offer.